salvoravida/redux-first-history/README.md

 });
 ```

 * React batch updates: top-down batch updates for maximum performance.
-Fix also some update edge cases.
+Fix also some updated edge cases.
 ```javascript
 import { createReduxHistoryContext, reachify } from "redux-first-history";
 import { createBrowserHistory } from 'history';